Profile & People

 Registration: Arizona Architect 2016

-Brian joined Line and Space in 2016 and has quickly made himself an integral member of our team, playing crucial roles in both the construction document and construction administration phases of the Pima Animal Care Center.
-Brian’s comprehensive knowledge of Autodesk and computer operating systems has made him the go-to guy for in-house software/hardware issues, making him an invaluable asset to our firm.
+Brian joined Line and Space in 2016 and has quickly made himself an integral member of our team, playing crucial roles in both the construction document and construction administration phases of the Pima County Animal Care Center.
+Brian's comprehensive knowledge of computer systems make him an invaluable asset to our firm.

 Education: B. Architecture, University of Arizona 2013

-Since graduating from the University of Arizona College of Architecture in 2016, Katie has shown herself to be a key new member of Line and Space, possessing organizational and analytical skills that have made her a great asset in the predesign and programming phases of various projects.
-Katie joined our team with prior experience working with stakeholders and is continuing to play an active role on several ongoing local, state, and GSA projects.
+Since graduating from the University of Arizona College of Architecture in 2016, Katie has shown herself to be a key member of Line and Space, possessing strong organizational and analytical skills that are critical in project programming.
+Katie joined our team with prior experience working with stakeholders and continues to play an active role in several local, state and federal projects.

 Education: B. Architecture, University of Arizona 2016

 Dominick joined Line and Space in 2016 as an intern while enrolled at the University of Arizona.
-A recent graduate from the College of Architecture, Dominick has continued working for Line and Space, helping primarily with the development of photo-realistic renderings, graphics and diagrams for various office projects and competitions.
-Dominick is also involved in marketing and has helped compose press releases and publication packets, as well as maintain our office website and social media pages.
+A recent graduate from the University of Arizona College of Architecture, Dominick enthusiastically assists with the development of photo-realistic renderings and graphics for various projects, as well as marketing activities.